Chlum u Třeboně: Administrative division

+Etymology

+Chlum is a common Czech toponym.
+The word chlum meant 'hill' in old Czech.
+The suffix u Třeboně means 'near Třeboň'.

 Geography

 Chlum u Třeboně is located about 20 km south of Jindřichův Hradec and 33 km east of České Budějovice.
 It lies mostly in the Třeboň Basin, only a small part of the municipal territory in the east extends into the Javořice Highlands.
 The highest point is at 500 m above sea level.
 The entire territory lies within the Třeboňsko Protected Landscape Area.

 The municipal territory is very rich in fishponds; the largest of them are Staré Jezero with an area of 83 ha and Hejtman with an area of 78 ha.
 The market town proper is situated on the banks of the stream Koštěnický potok and on the shore of Hejtman, supplied by the Koštěnický potok.
 Hejtman was founded in 1554 and in addition to fish farming, it is used for water sports and recreation.

 History

 The first written mention of Chlum u Třeboně is from 1399.
 From the beginning of the 15th century until 1508, the estate was owned by the Rosenberg family.
 In 1505–1575, the estate was a property of the Krajíř of Krajek family.
 During their rule, establishment of fishponds in the area began and a fortress in Chlum was built.

 The next notable owners of Chlum were the Slavata family (1615–1693) and the Counts of Fünfkirchen (1693–1834).
 The Fünfkirchens significantly affected the local economy.
 Glass making was established here in the mid-18th century and production of iron started in 1796.
 From 1834 to 1861, Chlum was owned by Counts of Stadion.
 During their rule, in 1857, Chlum was promoted to a market town.
 In 1861, they sold the estate to Francis V, Duke of Modena.
 In 1875, Chlum was inherited by Archduke Franz Ferdinand of Austria.
 He had stopped all the industrial activity in the market town, had rebuilt the local castle into its present form and used it as a summer residence.